black-puppydog/lykin_tutorial/part_3_database_follows/README.md

 Now let's go back to our subscribe and unsubscribe route handlers and separate some of the Scuttlebutt control flow out into the `sbot` module.
 Separating concerns like this will help to bring greater clarity to the handler functions.

 Add the following two function to `src/sbot.rs`.
 You'll notice that we're using a `Result` return type for each function.
 This will allow us to match on the outcome in our route handlers and report back to the UI.
-The logging makes the function look a quite messy but the sbot actions tell the story.
+The logging makes the functions look very busy but the sbot actions tell the story.

 `src/sbot.rs`